MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**What are the requirements for running Microsoft Dynamics 365 Product Visualize (in preview) and what platforms does it support?**
+**What are the requirements for running Microsoft Dynamics 365 Product Visualize and what platforms does it support?**

 For information on platforms and requirements, check out [our Requirements page](requirements.md).